 The three most popular cloud computing models are:

-Hybrid Cloud - Hybrid cloud is considered to be the combination of any type of cloud model mentioned above, connected by a standardized technology.
+Hybrid Cloud – Hybrid cloud is considered to be the combination of any type of cloud model mentioned above, connected by a standardized technology.
 It is a combination of, on and off premises.
-Hybrid cloud offers best of both the worlds.
-And performs distinct functions, within the same organization.
+Hybrid cloud offers the best of both the worlds and performs distinct functions, within the same organization.

-On the services side, there are three key service models in cloud computing:
+On the services side, there are four key service models in cloud computing:

-- Infrastructure as a Service (IaaS) - It is the delivery of computing infrastructure as a service.
+Infrastructure as a Service (IaaS) – It is the delivery of computing infrastructure as a service.
 IaaS is using an existing infrastructure which can be adopted on a pay-per-use scheme.
 Because of this reason, it has become an obvious choice for the organizations.
 Companies find it useful as they can save on the infrastructural cost.
 IaaS is the fastest growing segment of the market.
 Gartner forecasts cloud system infrastructure services to grow 27.6% in 2019 to reach $39.5 billion.